 Misclassification happens when you are a non-exempt employee yet labeled as an exempt employee, or vice versa.
 If you feel like a misclassification of your employment status is happening, you should speak with your HR department or seek legal counsel.

 Misclassification and hour violations have a detrimental effect on your pay and status.
-At Law Office of Jeffrey D. Fulton, we can assist you with proper legal counseling to make sure your employer is held accountable for their violations, and you get the compensation you deserve.
+At Fulton Law Corporation, we can assist you with proper legal counseling to make sure your employer is held accountable for their violations, and you get the compensation you deserve.

 If you have been the victim of hour violations or misclassification, contact us today!
 Give us a call at (916) 993-4900 or visit our website for more information.